 Oliver Springs is a very small town located in the state of Tennessee.
 With a population of 3,237 people and three constituent neighborhoods, Oliver Springs is the 169th largest community in Tennessee.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oliver Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Oliver Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oliver Springs are a mix of both white- and blue-collar jobs.
 Overall, Oliver Springs is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Oliver Springs who work in sales jobs (24.08%), office and administrative support (11.40%), and teaching (6.10%).
+There are especially a lot of people living in Oliver Springs who work in sales jobs (28.27%), office and administrative support (12.34%), and teaching (6.28%).

 Being a small town, Oliver Springs does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Oliver Springs with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.88% of adults in Oliver Springs have a bachelor's degree or advanced degree.
+The rate of college-level education in Oliver Springs is quite a bit lower than the national average among all cities of 21.84%: just 12.78% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Oliver Springs in 2010 was $21,056, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,224 for a family of four.
+The per capita income in Oliver Springs in 2010 was $17,715, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
+This equates to an annual income of $70,860 for a family of four.
+Oliver Springs also has one of the higher rates of people living in poverty in the nation, with 35.07% of its population below the federal poverty line.

 The people who call Oliver Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oliver Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oliver Springs include Irish, English, Italian, and Canadian.
+Important ancestries of people in Oliver Springs include Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Oliver Springs is English.
 Other important languages spoken here include African languages and Hebrew.